vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/01_Contents.md

 ACKNOWLEDGEMENTS Xiii

 ## 1. INTRODUCTION
-Mode of Presentation and Overview of the Contents of the Stridharmapaddhati 4
+Mode of Presentation and Overview of the Contents of the Strī-dharma-paddhati 4
-The Author of the Stridharmapaddhati 10
+The Author of the Strī-dharma-paddhati 10
 The Political Background: the Maratha Rajas of Thanjavur 13
 The Intellectual Milieu 16
 The Women of the Period 19
-The Literary Genre: the Stridharmapaddhati in the Context of the Religious Law (dharmaśāstra) 23
+The Literary Genre: the Strī-dharma-paddhati in the Context of the Religious Law (dharmaśāstra) 23

 ## 2. THE STRĪDHARMAPADDHATI OF TRYAMBAKAYAJVAN 27